 The highly competitive fee we offer pays for us to work full time to make this happen.

 All of our carers seem to like the way that we work.
 They like being able to speak with the clients to decide if the placement is right for them.
 They like having a friendly voice available at the end of the phone.
 They receive a good rate of pay compared with the average which means they are more content with their work.
 As they are happy with us then they tell their friends meaning we get lots of referrals.

 Please refer to our pricing page for an indication of the daily rate for the carer.
 This is an indication and each care placement is assessed on an individual basis.
-For the total cost you will need to consider the daily rate for the carer, the careleaf daily service fee of £12.80, food for the carer and travel expenses for the carer to travel to you from their UK location (up to £25 for each way). *Please note, the daily service fee of £12.80 is for ongoing placements.
-For shorter or respite placements please refer to the next FAQ question on cost of short term and respite care.
+There is a usually a higher rate for complex care such as a higher level of dementia, hoisting etc. For the total cost you will need to consider the daily rate for the carer, the careleaf daily service fee of £15, food for the carer and travel expenses for the carer to travel to you from their UK location (up to £25 for each way). *Please note, the daily service fee of £15 is for ongoing placements.
+For shorter or respite placements please refer to the next FAQ question on the cost of short term and respite care.

 Often care is required on a short term basis.
 This could be after a hip operation for example, or to cover for holiday for a partner who is the main carer.
 The minimum placement is usually a week.
 The daily rate for the carer is the same as with longer placements.
 See our pricing page for an indication.
 The careleaf service fee is on a sliding scale as follows: